corridor/sqlalchemy-history/docs/transactions.rst

 UnitOfWork
 ----------

-For each database connection SQLAlchemy-Continuum creates an internal UnitOfWork object.
+For each database connection SQLAlchemy-History creates an internal UnitOfWork object.
 Normally these objects are created at before flush phase of session workflow.
 However you can also force create unit of work before this phase.